adriannic/ani-link/README.md

 # Ani-link

-An AnimeFLV scraper I created just for fun.
+A scraper I created just for fun.

 ## DISCLAIMER